 Plus, with the click of a button, you can set up sophisticated tracking features such as event tracking, author tracking, eCommerce tracking, form tracking, custom dimension tracking, outbound link tracking, and more.

-With MonsterInsights, you’ll get several reports right inside your WordPress dashboard that include social media visits, so you can see that data at-a-glance.
+With MonsterInsights, you’ll get several reports right inside your WordPress dashboard that include social media visits, so you can see that data at a glance.

 The MonsterInsights Social Media Report